Marland Heights Park and Margaret Manson Weir Memorial Pool

 Marland Heights Park and Margaret Manson Weir Memorial Pool is a historic park and swimming pool located at Weirton, Hancock County, West Virginia, United States.
 The Park was dedicated in July 1934 and is a contributing site.
 It has two contributing structures and one building; the Margaret Manson Weir Memorial Pool, a large wood timber and stone picnic shelter, and a tool shed.
 The ovoid-shaped pool was built in 1934, with funds from the David Weir Estate and maintenance support from the Weirton Steel Corporation.
 The main entrance to the pool features Art Deco style design features.

 It was listed on the National Register of Historic Places in 1993.

-The pool was demolished in December of 2022.
+The pool was demolished in December 2022.